 Differences Between Mesothelioma and Asbestosis

-Mesothelioma is caused by small fibers released from asbestos entering the body by air or orally.
-After these fibers are ingested, they become trapped in organ tissue and are almost incapable of being removed naturally.
+Mesothelioma is a cancer caused by inhaling or ingesting small asbestos fibers.
+After becoming trapped in organ tissue, asbestos fibers are almost incapable of being removed naturally.

 Common symptoms patients with mesothelioma experience include: